-It happens to your neck when you’re constantly bending to look at a screen.
+It happens to your neck when constantly bending to look at a screen.
 The unnatural angle leads to sagging skin, creases, dropping jowls, and a constant ache at the back of your neck (me!), which is basically the body crying for mercy.

 You will never be able to visit Amsterdam

-It happened to me four times in the one week I spent in the city earlier this year.
-Cyclists in Amsterdam simply don’t care… your lack of attention = your fault.
+It happened to me four times in the one week I spent in the city.
+Cyclists in Amsterdam don’t care.
+Your lack of attention = your fault.

-And when you’re spending most of your time hunting down pretty stuff, it’s hard avoiding their siren call all too often.
-Also, there’s the pressure about having the perfect life… ‘coz who likes to see otherwise on IG? #TripleJeopardy
+And when you’re spending most of your time hunting down pretty stuff, it’s hard to avoid their siren call all too often.

 Your social life will go to hell

-Mine will have finished the meal, had a blast with each other, and shall be halfway out of the door by the time I am done.
-And have left me the cheque to pay as punishment.
+Mine will have finished the meal, had a blast with each other, and shall be halfway out the door by the time I am done.
+And would have left me the cheque to pay as punishment.

 You will have to be comfortable talking to strangers

-And not just take a quick snap, like normal people.
+And not just take a quick snap like normal people.
 Nope!
-They will have to follow the rigorous frame you have set, and the instructions you bestow.
+They must follow your rigorous frame and the instructions you bestow.
 And keep doing it on repeat till you are happy with the shot.

 You will be getting constant manicures

-I know people who put on their makeup and get their hair blowdried all the time with the IG feed in mind.
-Even if you haven’t reached that level of obsessiveness yet, I can assure you that having well dressed nails will subconsciously become a priority for you.
+I know people who put on their makeup and get their hair blow-dried all the time with the IG feed in mind.
+Even if you haven’t yet reached that level of obsessiveness, I assure you that having well-dressed nails will subconsciously become your priority.